 You can identify these forward-looking statements by words or phrases such as "may," "will," "expect," "anticipate," "aim," "estimate," "intend," "plan," "believe," "likely to" or other similar expressions.
 We have based these forward-looking statements largely on our current expectations and projections about future events and financial trends that we believe may affect our financial condition, results of operations, business strategy and financial needs.
-These forward-looking statements about:
+These forward-looking statements include, but are not limited to, statements about:

-- our goals and strategies; - our future business development, financial condition and results of operations; - expected changes in our revenues, costs or expenditures; - the growth of social media, internet and mobile users and internet and mobile advertising in China; and - PRC governmental policies relating to media, the internet, internet content providers and online advertising.
+- · our goals and strategies; - · our future business development, financial condition and results of operations; - · expected changes in our revenues, costs or expenditures; - · the growth of social media, internet and mobile users and internet and mobile advertising in China; and - · PRC governmental policies relating to media, the internet, internet content providers and online advertising.